Truthful Mechanisms for Competing Submodular Processes: Introduction

-We design three different strategyproof mechanisms for the competitive influence maximization problem, for use in varying circumstances.
+\textbf{Our Results: } We design three different strategyproof mechanisms for the competitive influence maximization problem, for use in varying circumstances.
 Our main result is a $2$-approximate strategyproof mechanism for use when there are two competing advertisers, under a very general model of influence spread.
 This mechanism uses a novel technique for monotonizing the expected utilities of the agents using geometric properties of the problem in the two-player case.
-We begin by describing this mechanism in more detail, before describing our other constructions below.

 Our construction is based upon a greedy algorithm for submodular function maximization subject to a partition matroid constraint, known as the locally greedy algorithm \cite{Nemhauser1978,Goundan2007}.
 This algorithm repeatedly chooses an agent in each round, and assigns a node to that agent in order to maximize the marginal increase to social welfare.
 As we discuss in Section \ref{sec.examples}, this algorithm is not strategyproof in general.
 However, it has the property that the choice of agent in each round is arbitrary; this provides a degree of freedom that can be exploited to obtain strategyproofness.
 Indeed, for the case of two agents, we show how to recursively construct a distribution over potential allocations returned by locally greedy algorithms, with the property that each agent's expected individual value under this distribution is monotone\footnote{We use the word \emph{monotone} in its game-theoretic sense, meaning that a player's outcome is a monotone function of its bid.
 We distinguish this from the monotonicity of the social welfare function of the mechanism, and use the term \emph{non-decreasing} when referring to the social welfare function.} with respect to the number of initial elements allocated.